• Skip to primary navigation

 1. In a large skillet over medium high heat, add sausage.
 Cook trying to break it apart with a wooden spoon until browned and no longer pink.
 This step will take approximately 6-8 minutes, set aside.

 2. In the same pan, add olive oil then saute onion for about 3 minutes.
-Add garlic and rosemary.
+Add celery, garlic and rosemary.

 3. Add the mushroom and cook until tender.